A comprehensive Study on Phrases and Clauses

 He is lying on the bed.

 The example sentence provided above can be divided into two parts.
 The 1st part is the act being done, “He is lying”, and the 2nd part is just an extension of the act, “on the bed”.
-If you read the 1st part separately, it will give a clear idea about the act without taking support of the 2nd part.
-But if you only read the 2nd part, it will not give you a clear idea, on the bed, is an incomplete sentence.
-So it is clear that the first part is a clause that requires no support and the 2nd part is a phrase that requires support to make sense.
+Reading the 1st part separately will give a clear idea about the act without taking the support of the 2nd part.
+But if you only read the 2nd part, it will not give you a clear idea; on the bed is an incomplete sentence.
+So it is clear that the first part is a clause that requires no support, and the 2nd part is a phrase that requires support to make sense.

-Words used in a phrase have a sense but they cannot be solely used to make a sentence, phrases can be used to enhance the structure of a sentence.
-The phrase does not have a subject and an object of its own whereas, the clause has.
-In the above example, the 2nd part, “on the bed”, there is no subject whereas, in the 1st part, “He is lying”, there is a subject as well as an object.
-“He” is the subject and “lying” is the object.
+Words used in a phrase have a sense, but they cannot be solely used to make a sentence; phrases can be used to enhance the structure of a sentence.
+The phrase does not have a subject and an object of its own, whereas the clause has.
+In the above example, in the 2nd part, “on the bed”, there is no subject, whereas, in the 1st part, “He is lying”, there is a subject as well as an object.
+“He” is the subject, and “lying” is the object.

-Another way of differentiating between phrase vs clause is to add some points before a sentence which will give the sentence a question format.
-For example, you can add the words, “Is it true that” before a sentence and check whether it is making sense or not.
-If it is making sense, then it is a sentence or a clause, and if it is not making sense, then it is not a sentence but a phrase.
+Another way of differentiating between phrases vs clauses is to add some points before a sentence, giving the sentence a question format.
+For example, you can add the words “Is it true that” before a sentence and check whether it makes sense or not.
+If it makes sense, then it is a sentence or a clause, and if it is not making sense, then it is not a sentence but a phrase.